bedrocklinux/bedrocklinux-website/markdown/introduction.md

 ## {id="what"} What does it, in practice?

 What does it mean to "run a linux system that is assembled from multiple filesystem roots"?
 It means, there is a boot menu to choose a bootloader, a kernel and an init system from the available filesystem roots.
 After booting, all the other software should mostly run as if installed from a single distribution.
+(See current release limitations.)

 As the running system has roots in different linux distributions, bedrocklinux can be said to be a multi-rooted-linux.
-It runs by combining rootfilesystems from different distros.
+It runs by combining the rootfilesystems from different distros.

 In a pretentious language bedrock could also have been marketed as something like "distrosnip", because it allows software that has been packaged once, to also run within other distributions.